quanteda/tutorials.quanteda.io/content/introduction/r-commands.en.markdown

 ---
 title: "R commands"
-weight: 5
+weight: 10
 draft: false
 ---

-You do not need to write an R program to perform text analysis with **quanteda**, because the package has wide range of functions.
+You do not need to have advanced knowledge of the R programming language to perform text analysis with **quanteda** because the package has wide range of functions.
 However, you still have to understand the basic R commands.

 ## Basic R objects and commands

-R has three types of objects, *vector*, *data frame* and *matrix*.
+R has three types of objects: *vector*, *data frame* and *matrix*.
 Since many of the **quanteda** objects behaves similarly to these objects, it is essential for you to understand how to interact with them.

 ### Vectors

 As a language for statistical analysis, R's most basic objects are vectors.
-Vectors contain a set values, and `num_vec` is a *numeric vector* and `char_vec` is a *chracter vector* in the example below.
+Vectors contain a set values.
+In the examples below, `num_vec` is a *numeric vector*, while `char_vec` is a *chracter vector*.
 We use `c()` to combine elements of a vector and `<-` to assign a vector to a variable.

 ```r